Cassino WWII Tours

 Cassino WWII Tours: the Gustav Line

-The Gustav Line, made it impossible for the Allies to advance without suffering heavy casualties because it was being anchored by Germans holding the Rapido, Liri and Garigliano valleys and the German positions were further secured by garrisons posted on every peak of the surrounding mountainranges.
-Dominating the landscape is Monte Cassino, towering to almost 1,700m (5,500 ft), surrounded bysmaller but no less imposing series of mountains.
-This natural terrain gave the Germans an excellent vantage point from which to observe and attack Allied positions.
+The Gustav Line made it impossible for the Allies to advance without suffering heavy casualties, as it was anchored by German forces holding the Rapido, Liri, and Garigliano valleys.
+Their positions were further secured by garrisons stationed on every peak of the surrounding mountain ranges.
+Dominating the landscape was Monte Cassino, towering nearly 1,700 m (5,500 ft), surrounded by a series of smaller yet equally imposing mountains.
+This rugged terrain provided the Germans with an excellent vantage point from which to observe and attack Allied positions.

 The bombing of Monte Cassino Abbey

 The Germans had not occupied the historic abbey of Monte Cassino, although they manned defensive positions set into the steep slopes below the abbey walls.
-In co-ordinated military operations, the British, French, Americans, Indian, New Zealanders, Moroccans, and Polish Regiments converged on key German strongholds in a long struggle that lasted several months and cost the lives of thousands of men.
-On 15 February, the monastery, was destroyed by 1,400 tons of bombs dropped by American bombers.
+In a coordinated military operation, British, French, American, Indian, New Zealand, Moroccan, and Polish regiments converged on key German strongholds in a long struggle that lasted several months and claimed the lives of thousands of men.
+On February 15, the monastery was destroyed by 1,400 tons of bombs dropped by American bombers.
 Look here

 Cassino WWII Tours: the first mistake done by the Allied